Skip to main content

 About Grande Sassière

 Grande Sassière National Nature Reserve occupies a spectacular high-mountain valley in the Auvergne-Rhône-Alpes region, adjacent to the Italian border near Val d'Isère.
-Established in 1973, it was among the earliest national nature reserves created in France, covering approximately 2,230 hectares of alpine terrain ranging from 1,850 to 3,747 meters elevation.
-The reserve protects pristine glacial landscapes, alpine lakes, and high-altitude ecosystems within the Graian Alps.
-Its relative inaccessibility has preserved habitats largely untouched by modern development, creating a natural laboratory for studying alpine ecology.
+Established on 10 August 1973, it was among the earliest national nature reserves created in France, covering approximately 2,230 hectares of alpine terrain ranging from 1,798 to 3,747 metres elevation—dominated by the summit of Grande Sassière.
+[1] The reserve protects pristine glacial landscapes, alpine lakes, and high-altitude ecosystems within the Graian Alps, and is managed by the Vanoise National Park, with which it shares a continuous protected mountain landscape.

 Wildlife Ecosystems

-The reserve supports healthy populations of ibex that were reintroduced from the adjacent Gran Paradiso National Park in Italy, alongside chamois that navigate the rocky terrain with ease.
-Marmots are abundant in the alpine meadows, their colonies providing prey for golden eagles that nest on cliff faces within the reserve.
-The ptarmigan, adapted to high altitude with seasonal plumage changes, breeds above the treeline.
+The reserve harbors a healthy population of ibex that expanded naturally into the area from the adjacent Italian parks, with the colony now numbering over 150 individuals in summer, alongside chamois that navigate the rocky terrain with ease.
+[1] Marmots, famously abundant in the reserve, are a key attraction and principal prey for golden eagles that nest on cliff faces.
+[2] The ptarmigan, adapted to high altitude with seasonal plumage changes, breeds above the treeline.
 Mountain hares, ermines, and weasels occupy various elevation bands.
 The reserve's streams support populations of alpine trout in cold, oxygen-rich waters.

 Flora Ecosystems